 Megan Thee Stallion, Maren Morris and More Best Dressed Stars at the 2021 Grammys

-Music's biggest night is officially in full swing!
-From the fabulous red carpet to the incredible list of performers, it's safe to say the 2021 Grammys have kicked off on a high...
+Music's biggest night was one for the books!
+From the fabulous red carpet to the incredible list of performers, it's safe to say the 2021 Grammys started and ended on a high...

 More in www.eonline.com